UW Medicine, Premera Blue Cross reach contract agreement

 “The new contract represents a collaboration between two organizations that provides stability in today’s rapidly changing health care environment,” Dr. Tim Dellit, UW Medicine’s interim CEO, said in a statement.
 “I am delighted that we can continue to provide in-network access to the high-quality care at UW Medicine for all of our Premera patients and families.”

 The agreement applies to all Premera insurance plans, including Medicare, commercial, individual and student insurance, the statement said.
+The contract covers care at Harborview Medical Center, UW Medical Center (Northwest and Montlake campuses) Valley Medical Center, UW Medicine primary care and care by UW physicians, including services at Fred Hutchinson Cancer Center.

 While the specifics of the contract remain confidential, the agreement “balances fair compensation for the health care system with continued access to high-quality, affordable care,” the nonprofit insurer said in a statement.

 “What’s the most important thing is that our members continue to have access to the care they depend on from our partners at UW Medicine,” Premera spokesperson Courtney Wallace wrote in an email.
 “We want to help keep costs affordable and ensure we continue to fairly compensate health systems like UW Medicine.”